Pentagon releases new details on al-Baghdadi raid

 The general said the military dog that was injured during the raid is a four-year veteran with U.S. Special Operations Command and had been on approximately 50 combat missions.

-The dog, a male whose name has not been released because the mission was classified, was injured when he came in contact with exposed live electrical cables in the tunnel after al-Baghdadi detonated his vest, McKenzie said.
-He said the dog has returned to duty.
+The dog was injured when it came in contact with exposed live electrical cables in the tunnel after al-Baghdadi detonated his vest, but it has returned to duty, McKenzie said.
+The dog, named Conan, will leave the Middle East and visit the White House next week, President Donald Trump tweeted.

 Although the raid was successful, McKenzie said it would be a mistake to conclude that the Islamic State has been defeated.